IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Related Work

-A second thread which we draw from is graph neural networks, which have been shown to provide richer spatio-temporal representations of the road network and facilitate coordination~\cite{wei2019colight}~\cite{wang2019stmarl}.
-Instead of studying coordination however, we focus on leveraging the flexibility provided by graph neural networks.~\cite{wei2019colight} is concurrent work which also uses parameter sharing with graph neural networks.
-However, we propose both the use of transfer learning to provide further scalability, and a different method of encoding the dynamic road networks which enables exploiting granularity.
+A second thread which we draw from is graph-neural networks, which have been shown to provide richer spatio-temporal representations of the road network and facilitate coordination~\cite{wei2019colight,wang2019stmarl}.
+Instead of studying coordination however, we focus on leveraging the flexibility provided by graph-neural networks.